Overcoming the Pitfalls of Conventional Stand-Up Comedy Writing

 The answer is NO, that’s not what I am saying at all.

-Since it is impossible to see the spoken word, the only way to edit, adjust, structure, hone or even delete stand-up comedy material is to have stand-up comedy material written down.
+Since it is impossible to see the spoken word, the only way to edit, adjust, structure, hone, or even delete stand-up comedy material is to have it written down.

-But if you don’t know what you are doing in that regard, you end up effectively trying to “write” you way to being funny on stage in the hardest way possible.
+But if you don’t know what you are doing in that regard, you end up effectively trying to “write” your way to being funny on stage in the hardest way possible.

 Trying to “write” anything in the literary context (the context that most people approach developing stand-up comedy material) makes it very difficult to produce 4-6+ punchlines per minute, much less the set-up lines to support that punchline frequency.